tessguefen/Waitlist/README.md

 If `g.Waitlist_Email_Continue` is not set, it will use the original determination from the module.

-**When an email is triggered, and it uses the page WatilistEmailLogic, you will have access to l.settings:waitlist**
+**When an email is triggered, and it uses the page WaitlistEmailLogic, you will have access to l.settings:waitlist**

 `l.settings:waitlist:original_determination` is the original determination from the module before hitting the page.
 It can return 1, 0 & negative values.
 Anything below or equal to 0 will not trigger the email.